Tax compliance and the ERP system

 When transitioning to a new platform, integration is critical.
 Implementing new systems can result in data fragmentation, with transactional and customer information making its way into multiple locations, often in pieces.
 This can have a major impact not just on customer service, but also on your ability to stay compliant in all areas of your business.
 To address this, many companies choose to invest in an Enterprise Resource Planning (ERP) system to unify business processes.
 An ERP system affords greater visibility and control over your business processes and ensures better compliance across operations.

 Commerce has changed drastically in the last decade.
 More consumers are going online to research and make purchases and manage their finances and personal affairs such as their medical care.
-This culture shift has created need for legislative controls such as: Sarbanes-Oxley Act (SOX), Health Insurance Portability & Accountability Act (HIPAA), Control Objectives for Information & Related Technology (COBIT) and Marketplace Fairness Act (MFA), the last of which is currently pending in the legislature.
+This culture shift has created need for legislative controls such as: Sarbanes-Oxley Act (SOX), Health Insurance Portability & Accountability Act (HIPAA), Control Objectives for Information & Related Technology (COBIT) and the Marketplace Fairness Act (MFA).

 All of these compliance measures address how business information is processed and reported, for example, how patient data is protected or whether sales tax should be charged for online purchases.
 A properly deployed ERP system has the capability to handle compliance with a high degree of accuracy and reliability.
 ERP systems also offer flexibility to add functionality as your business grows.
 For example, if you engage in a supply chain, you might choose to add modules for warehouse inventory, distribution, order processing and point of sale.